 Direct service as a counselor

 Once you work with youth in our programs, your life will never be the same.
 Volunteering is not only rewarding to you, it can save a kid's life.
-If you want to get involved in street outreach, outreach center programming, mentoring, and apartment support (opportunites vary by location), StandUp for Kids provides 8 hours of classroom and online training to give you the tools to reach out and make a difference, effectively and safely.
+If you want to get involved in street outreach, outreach center programming, mentoring, and housing support (opportunites vary by location), StandUp for Kids provides 8 hours of classroom and online training to give you the tools to reach out and make a difference, effectively and safely.
 Volunteers must be at least 18 years of age, consent to a criminal background investigation (which has a small processing fee), complete a liability waiver, provide a signature to accept certain policies, and provide three character references.
 Be sure to get information about our local programs’ specific volunteer needs and processes for getting involved.
 Or, if you prefer, complete a short application and receive a follow-up from a local program.

 Behind the scenes